 - a.
 Find the coordinates of point A. - b.
 Find the coordinates of point B. - 60.
 THOUGHT PROVOKING Is it possible for a system of two quadratic equations to have exactly three solutions? exactly four solutions?
-Explain your reasoning.
-(Hint: Rotations of the graphs of quadratic equations still represent quadratic equations.) - 61.
+Explain your reasoning. - 61.
 PROBLEM SOLVING Solve the system of three equations shown.